Are High-Yield Checking Accounts Worth It?

 Extra Interest

 A high-yield checking account allows you to earn significantly more interest than you could in a regular checking account.
-The best high-yield checking accounts pay rates that may be competitive with high-yield savings accounts or certificate of deposit (CD) rates.
+The best high-yield checking account rates may be competitive with high-yield savings accounts or certificate of deposit (CD) rates (though, again, these tend to be more restrictive).

 Liquidity